 Canvas with an example of an opened workflow

 Properties and values section

 Overview of the section that contains block properties and variables.
-In this example a browser-related block properties are shown.
+In this example, browser-related block properties are shown.
 The represented options will change according to the selected block

-Console stores all kinds of output messages and can be used with some activities.
+The Console stores all kinds of output messages and can be used for some activities.
 There are also a few control buttons.
 They let you clear the console, change its position and open the logs folder.

-Here we described the main features of Studio Pro interface.
+Here we described the main features of the Studio Pro interface.
 The next article will describe the basics of workflow creation.
-Workflow composition
+Workflow composition.